PoignardAzur/poignardazur.github.io/_posts/2022-12-09-druid-ecosystem.md

 **Status:** In limbo.
 Druid's maintainers have been unsatisfied with the crate's API and main abstractions for years, and progress has slowed as a result.
 The current plan is to put out a final release before the end of the year, with bugfixes and documentation fixes, and then leave the project in maintenance mode.

-Druid will eventually be superseded by Xilem and/or Masonry.
+Druid will eventually be superseeded by Xilem and/or Masonry.

 (There were also two experimental spinoff projects, [crochet](https://github.com/raphlinus/crochet) and [lasagna](https://github.com/linebender/druid/tree/lasagna/lasagna), which I'm not including in this list.
 Both of those laid ground for what eventually became Xilem and Masonry.)

+**Update:** Druid's 0.8 release has come out, and Druid is now officially in maintenance mode.

 ### Runebender